Don’t Give Up Before the Sobriety Miracle Happens

 Sometimes, I still wonder, how did I ever managed to get sober!
 Quitting drinking sure seemed so simple at first, all I had to do is not drink, right?
 Then I realized that it isn’t so easy, because for years I have wrapped my mind and heart around alcohol.
 For us who have been avoiding dealing with our world, it may be quite overwhelming to have to live life on life’s terms without the aid of the trusty elixir.

-Rehabilitation from alcoholism is not possible unless the alcoholic is willing and ready to change.
+Rehabilitation from Alcohol Use Disorder (AUS)* is not possible unless the person affected is willing and ready to change.
 It may seem odd to you if you have lost your job, your family and everything you thought you loved and you still don’t want to quit drinking.
 This is a normal part of the disease.
-Read that again: this is a normal part of the disease. – from Life Tips

 We all have our own journey, and we get it when we get it.
 For me, it was crucial to stop fighting it, and to give up the debate – it is what it is, I cannot drink alcohol safely.
 I had to be honest with myself and others about this, which also meant opening up and admitting that I needed help.